meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ## 7.1: Password Authentication

-Meteor already comes with a basic authentication and account management system out-of-the box, so you only need to add the `accounts-password` to enable username and password authentication:
+Meteor already comes with a basic authentication and account management system out-of-the-box, so you only need to add the `accounts-password` to enable username and password authentication:

 ```
 meteor add accounts-password